 Every apartment of the block has a share (cuota de participación) in the common property, usually proportionate to the size of the owner’s property.
 Therefore the owner of a large flat will have a larger share in the common property, this share determines the community charges and voting rights of the homeowner.

-The urbanizations are ruled by a different law (as they share elements with the outside world such as street lighting, refuse collection, roads;), however, the Spanish Law of Horizontal Division may also be applied to them provided that they meet some specific requirements.
+The urbanizations are ruled by a different law (as they share elements with the outside world such as street lighting, refuse collection, roads;), however, the Spanish Commonhold Law (Ley de Propiedad Horizontal) may be also applicable provided that they meet some specific requirements.

 2. Finding Out your Community Share Before Buying your Property

-You should also make sure the seller is current in his payments, otherwise the unpaid back community fees could be charged to the new owner.
+You should also make sure the seller is up to date in his payments towards the community of property owners, otherwise the unpaid back community fees could be charged to the new owner.

 If you are purchasing in a new development the rules of the Community must be explained to you and approved on your behalf.

-3. The Statutes and the Internal and the Internal Rules of the Community
+3. The Statutes and the Internal Rules of the Community

 The Statutes must set out the private share which corresponds to each owner.